 - during a theoretical “service life” of 15 years or a mileage of 240,000 km (150,000 miles), previously 160,000 km (99 500 miles)

 - even with a roof rack, bike rack, or trailer.

 To date, no new vehicle with an internal combustion engine can meet these standards.
 That is why automakers need to start modernizing their factories now, in order to present new cars by 2025 that will meet the new standards.
 Of course, this will require significant financial investments from these manufacturers.

 How can new emission standards contribute to public health?

 The new European vehicle emissions standards “Euro 7/VII” will be vital to this strategy.
 The final EU vehicle emissions standards must be implemented as soon as possible, to make sure that vehicle emissions no longer endanger lives.

-Curtesy of European Public Heath Alliance, Tasmanian and Business Insider.
+Courtesy of European Public Health Alliance, Tasmanian and Business Insider.